mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Scout Ship: You receive a scout ship.
 You have full use of the ship and can modify it as you see fit but it still belongs to the Scout Service and can (and will!) be recalled back into service as needed.
 This means you will be expected to complete missions for the Scout Service from time-to-time.
 If you roll this Benefit more than once, re-roll the result.

-Ship’s Boat: You receive a ship’s boat or other small craft with a limit of MCr10 and TL12.
+Ship's Boat: You receive a ship's boat or other small craft with a limit of MCr10 and TL12.
 If you roll this Benefit again, gain Pilot (small craft).
 Alternatively, receive a Ship Share instead.

 Ship Shares: You obtain one or more Ship Shares that can be put towards obtaining a ship.
 Each share is worth MCr1 but cannot be redeemed for cash.

 Weapon: Select any weapon with a limit of Cr3000 and TL12.
 If you roll this benefit again, you may take another weapon or one level in the appropriate Melee or Gun Combat skill for a weapon already received as a Benefit.

-TAS Membership: You are a member of the Traveller’s Aid Society (TAS), a private organization that maintains hostels and facilities at all Class A and B starports in many parts of human space.
+TAS Membership: You are a member of the Traveller's Aid Society (TAS), a private organization that maintains hostels and facilities at all Class A and B starports in many parts of human space.
 Facilities are available
 (at reasonable cost) to members and their guests.
-Receipt of membership in the Traveller’s Aid Society as a benefit may be construed as a reward for heroism or extraordinary service to the Society rather than an official benefit from a career.
+Receipt of membership in the Traveller's Aid Society as a benefit may be construed as a reward for heroism or extraordinary service to the Society rather than an official benefit from a career.
 Membership is for life and not transferable.

-Membership may also be purchased for MCr1, although it is possible for an application to be ‘black-balled’ by an existing member.
-The Traveller’s Aid Society is an exclusive organization, made up of those who are truly citizens of the galaxy, not just a single world.
+Membership may also be purchased for MCr1, although it is possible for an application to be 'black-balled' by an existing member.
+The Traveller's Aid Society is an exclusive organization, made up of those who are truly citizens of the galaxy, not just a single world.

 The TAS invests its membership fees and other incomes; it uses its capital and return to provide benefits to its members.
 Every two months, it pays dividends in the form of one high passage (see page 158) to each member.
 This passage may be used, retained or sold.